 As we said before, some symbols, to be valid, are supposed to be created according to specific graphic regulations.
-However, it usually happens that they are illegally reproduced because their use doesn’t need to be always authorised: conformity inspections are often conducted only after warnings about features that will not fit the requirements.
+However, it usually happens that they are illegally reproduced because their use doesn’t need to be always authorized: conformity inspections are often conducted only after warnings about features that will not fit the requirements.

 That’s why counterfeiters use many sophisticated tricks, especially the graphic ones, to cheat consumers and increase sales.
-One of the most popular example is that one referring to CE marking, a mark used in some product categories to guarantee the correspondence of goods to the conformity regulations and the standards that extra- EU production and import must observe.
+One of the most popular examples is that one referring to CE marking, a mark used in some product categories to guarantee the correspondence of goods to the conformity regulations and the standards that extra- EU production and import must observe.

 Only one of these two symbols indicates the certified CE marking, while the other one is the China Export uncertified mark.
-In particular, the first one on the left is the official mark realised according to European laws, the second one is a counterfeiting attempt.
+In particular, the first one on the left is the official mark realized according to European laws, the second one is a counterfeiting attempt.
 The structural grid of the symbol highlights graphic differences between the two brands, standing out the nonconformity of the second one.

 During your packaging project design you have to be careful about entering these symbols and any variation of them: if you modify the feature of registered brands you may run into a lot of problems, both legal and not.

-On the next post about packaging symbols we will talk about hidden symbols, used to give specific technical information to make the packaging manufacturing and filling easier to the people in charge.
+On the next post about packaging symbols, we will talk about hidden symbols, used to give specific technical information to make the packaging manufacturing and filling easier to the people in charge.
 Don’t miss it!